Please read the instructions below and the posting guide before sending anything to any mailing list!

 R-SIG-mixed-models: R SIG on Mixed Effect Models, notably lmer() related

 R-SIG-networks: R SIG for users and developers of network- or graph-related software within R

 R-SIG-phylo: R SIG on phylogenetic and comparative methods and analyses

 R-SIG-teaching: SIG on Teaching Statistics (and more) using R

 To satisfy geographic or regional (or subject) needs, some R users have formed “R User Groups” for which there are mailing lists.
-Information about (some of) these groups and their lists can be found at the RUG web page, maintained by John C. Nash.
+Information about most of these groups and their lists can be found on the Revolution page.